F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Equity Panel refers to a meeting conducted by the decision-maker to review relevant information and/or hear statements provided by the parties and the University Investigator prior to rendering a finding(s).

-Formal Complaint means a document filed and signed by a Complainant or signed by the Title IX Coordinator and Director of Institutional Equity alleging Prohibited Conduct and requesting to proceed utilizing the Formal Resolution process pursuant to these Procedures.
+Formal Complaint means a document filed and signed by a Complainant or signed by the Director of Institutional Equity alleging Prohibited Conduct and requesting to proceed utilizing the Formal Resolution process pursuant to these Procedures.

 Informal Complaint means a document filed by a Complainant requesting to proceed utilizing the Informal Resolution process pursuant to these Procedures.